felipelib/analise-sisu/README.md

 # analise-sisu
-Analisando os microdados do SISU(Sistema de Seleção Unificado) e o desempenho dos alunos no ENEM
+Análise microdados do SISU

+Esse repositório contém análises do microdados dos alunos que realizaram a prova do ENEM de 2017 a 2022.
+Para realizar a análise, eu fiz consultas no SQL e gráficos utilizando o Power BI.